 Second, it presents a distinction between the unique services of your sales team compared to those provided by your customer success team.
 And that often results in a budget targeted for each team.

 2) Automate Routine Manual Processes

-Let’s talk about the amount of time your project manager spends manually updating spreadsheets, sending emails, following up on tasks with team members, and reaching out individually for feedback and information, along with manually updating the budget with the latest expenses, among other things.
+Let’s talk about how much your project manager spends manually updating spreadsheets, sending emails, following up on tasks with team members, reaching out individually for feedback and information, and manually updating the budget with the latest expenses, among other things.
 Guess what?
 You can’t afford it.

-Studies show your PM spends at least 25 percent of their time every week manually updating project tools, ensuring a project moves forward with everyone informed and onboard.
+Studies show your PM spends at least 25 percent of their time manually updating project tools every week, ensuring a project moves forward with everyone informed and onboard.
 And almost half (40 percent) of workers spend at least a quarter of their workweek on repetitive tasks.
 The majority of those tasks require accessing different sources of information, such as updating spreadsheets or word documents.

 Besides being incredibly time-consuming, what’s lacking in this process is authentic visibility that shows the project’s progress.
 Studies show that 73 percent of clients want a single source to refer to for work management and tracking.
 By using a system that provides a comprehensive project overview and automatically updates tasks, budget updates, and timelines, assigned team members and stakeholders can access a full view of the project, reach out via email directly from the system’s dashboard for task status requests, attach documents for review, track task time, and assign new tasks.
-Most importantly, they can do this at a time that is most convenient for them rather than waiting for answers from the project manager.
+Most importantly, they can do this at the most convenient time rather than waiting for answers from the project manager.